megha14/Flower-Classifier/README.md

 # Flower-Classifier

 Trained an image classifier to classify different species of flowers.
 It is a command line application that takes in input the location of dataset, the classifier architecture (VGG, Densenet, AlexNet), and other parameters to train a classifier on flower dataset.
-Project done as part of Udacity's AI Programming with Python Nanodegree.

 ## Scripts